How to Set Up a Headless Raspberry Pi Hacking Platform Running Kali Linux

 In my experience, the Raspberry Pi works exceptionally well as a Wi-Fi attack platform.
 Due to its small size and large library of Kali Linux-based attack tools, it's ideal for reconnaissance and attacking Wi-Fi networks.
 Our offensive Kali Linux build will be geared towards anonymous field auditing of wired and wireless networks.

 Here are the basic components needed to build our Pi attack system, and why we need them.
+If you're just starting out, this excellent Raspberry Pi Kit from CanaKit includes most of what you need to get your Pi set up.

 - Raspberry Pi: The Raspberry Pi 3 is the platform of these builds, coordinating and controlling all other components.
 Its low power consumption and flexible capabilities allow it to serve as a platform for running Linux-based operating systems besides Kali.